 15. 10 Things I Hate About You (1999)

 This is a really fun little film, ideal to watch on a lazy Sunday.
-Loosely based on The Taming of the Shrew, it’s a pleasurable teen rom com with some great actors, a good soundtrack and most importantly, likeable characters.
-Joseph Gordon Levitt is adorable in it but then again this was made before he became ever-so-slightly smug.
-Or really smug?
-Yes, really smug.
+Loosely based on The Taming of the Shrew, it’s a ‘teen rom com’ (better than it sounds) which is funny and cute and don’t we all just LOVE Heath Ledger in it soooo badly.
+Joseph Gordon Levitt is sweet in it as well – but then again this was made before he grew into the smuggest bastard actor ever.

 14. Stir of Echoes (1999)

-One of the main reasons this film isn’t more talked about is because The Sixth Sense came out at the same time and was the big creepy blockbuster.
-And yes The Sixth Sense is great.
-But Stir of Echoes is still a really decent, genuinely spooky and well written film with genuine ‘gasp’ moments.
-And it’s certainly better than many recent efforts.
+One of the main reasons this film isn’t more talked about is because The Sixth Sense came out the same year and was the big creepy blockbuster.
+And yes The Sixth Sense is great but Stir of Echoes is still a really decent and genuinely creepy ghost movie.

 13. Cube (1997)

-Cube is a low budget, sci-fi / horror flick that spawned a few sequels of cult status – all worth a watch if you enjoy this one.
-It’s the classic ‘strangers waking up in a room’ formula, no idea how or why they are there but trapped inside a giant, inter-movable cube – helpfully filled with booby traps.
-The acting is a bit dodgy at times, but it’ll give you a giggle and it’s an interesting film that never gets boring.
+A low budget, sci-fi / horror flick (got you hooked already) that spawned a few sequels of ‘cult’ status (and to be fair I quite like them all).
+It’s a classic formula of ‘strangers waking up in a room’ – no idea how or why they are there – realising they are trapped inside a giant, inter-movable cube which is helpfully filled with booby traps.
+Even the bad acting in this movie is fun.

 12. The Craft (1996)

-This film is so 1990s it’s great.
+The Craft is so 1990s it’s great.
 The clothes, the hair, the jewellery, the fascination with witchcraft.
 We follow new girl at school (Robin Tunney) as she befriends a scary group of girls led by big mouth Nancy (big mouth Fairuza Bulk).
-The Craft is just a fun film combining the best elements from the 90s with spooky stuff, girly stuff and the angst of being a teenager.
+The Craft is an entertaining, kinda retro film combining the best elements from the 90s with spooky stuff, girly stuff and the angst of being a teenager.

 11. Arachnophobia (1990)

-Now before you start moaning about this crap entry just think about it.
-Thought about it?
+Now before you start rolling your eyes at this crap entry just think about it.
+Now you thought about it?
 YES IT’S GREAT!
-Creepy, thrilling, silly and genuinely comical, I’ve always had a place in my heart for this film.
-Let’s face it spiders are internationally feared by most of us and when you add hundreds of the killer bastards to a small American town, throw in a phobia-filled Jeff Daniels and include comedy bug-exterminator John Goodman, then don’t you have a winning formula of thrills and giggles?
-Plus it’ll leave your skin crawling, whether you expect it to or not.
+Creepy, thrilling, silly and genuinely comical, I’ve ALWAYS had a place in my soft little heart for this film.
+Let’s face it spiders are internationally feared by most of us and I guarantee it’ll leave your skin crawling.

 10. Drop Dead Gorgeous (1999)